Learn about working with DHIS2 at University of Oslo in a global team.

 Current job openings

 The DHIS2 platform is growing, and we are looking for new team members from around the world to continue development and support of our open-source project.
-Click the links below to learn more about our current openings.
+Click the links below to learn more about our current openings, or visit our DHIS2 page on SmartRecruiters.

 Other opportunities to get involved with DHIS2